ae.gif

 2⃣ Filtering & Match Rate Calculation

 Why Is the Audience Estimate Off?
-It Predicted X, But I Got Y People.

 The audience estimate is based on historical data and typical search volumes for topics and filters.
 Several factors can cause deviations between estimated and actual results: